Rich Ryerson and Liam Connors honored after stellar season by the Rebels.

 The Rebels struggled with injuries in 2011, but one big highlight was unheralded recruit Salvador Bernal of Las Vegas, a member of Ryerson' first recruiting class who became the second player in team history to be named MPSF Newcomer of the Year.

 Just as important as the coaching aspect of the job is Ryerson's fundraising accomplishments.
 In the summer of 2011 he was able to help UNLV secure an $850,000 donation from the Englestad foundation, as well as other donations to help ensure the stability of the men's program at UNLV for the next five years.
-Most recently, with the help of former men's coach Barry Barto, a one million dollar donation from the Hannah family was secured in 2013, bringing Ryerson's soccer specific fundraising totals over two million in four years.
+Most recently, former men's coach Barry Barto led the effort (with assistance from Ryerson) to secure a one million dollar donation from the Hannah family in 2013.
+That brought the soccer specific fundraising total under to two million in a four year period.

 One of four Ryerson brothers to play for the Rebels (Rob, Kenny, Tim), Rich Ryerson was a four-year starting defender/midfielder for the Rebels from 1983-86 and led UNLV to three NCAA tournament appearances and three straight conference championships during his first time in Las Vegas.
 In his junior season, the Rebels posted a program-best 18-2-2 mark and No. 4 final national ranking, and that 1985 squad was inducted into the UNLV Athletic Hall of Fame on Oct.
 1, 2010.